jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 91FJ Withdrawal of a product ruling
 (1) The Commissioner may at any time withdraw a product ruling.
-(2) The Commissioner must notify the withdrawal by giving adequate notice in a publication chosen by the Commissioner.
+(2) The Commissioner must publish a notice of the withdrawal with adequate notice.
 (3) A product ruling is withdrawn on the date stated in the notice of withdrawal.
-The date cannot be before the date on which notice is given under subsection (2).
+The date cannot be before the date on which notice is published under subsection (2).
 (3A) A status ruling on a withdrawn product ruling does not apply on and after the date specified in the notice of withdrawal.
 (4) If the Commissioner withdraws a product ruling in relation to an arrangement— (a) the ruling does not apply to an arrangement entered into after the date of withdrawal; but